SYCAMORE – It was Friday night, and the stage was set.

 The productions through the program give artists with disabilities starring roles.

-Penguin Project coordinator Joe King said the program has helped his son, Daniel, who has an intellectual disability, gain confidence.
+Penguin Project coordinator Joe King said the program has helped his son, Daniel, who is mentally disabled, gain confidence.

 “Before we did this, I had no idea how much he has been capable of,” King said.